neume-network/documents/neumehandbook.md

 * Please address the invoice to: HIFI Labs, 595 Pacific Ave, San Fransisco, CA 94133, USA

 ### I want to submit a work proposal, what should I do now?
 We can't guarantee there will always be funding available for proposals so the best thing to do is jump on Discord and get to know more about the project, and the team.
-Any requests for proposals will be submitted on Discord.
+Any requests for proposals will viewable on the Open Issues Board.